-The validity of the PH assumption will be checked by testing interactions between time and each variable in the models and by plotting ?In(survival) vs In(time)) to check for parallel lines.
+The validity of the PH assumption will be checked by testing interactions between time and each variable in the models and by plotting ?In{?In(survival) vs In(time)) to check for parallel lines.
 Continuous variables will be dichotomized to graphically assess the PH assumption.
 All statistical analyses will be performed using the Statistical Analysis System (version 9; SAS Institute, Cary, NC).

 Sample Size/Power: The statistical power depends on the number of events of progression.
-The numbers of subjects with radiographic progression are not provided in the publication (7); therefore, we estimated the number of events from the Kaplan Meier curve at 12 months follow up (approximately the median time of follow for the cohort) from figure 3 in Ref.
-7. We estimate a total of 996 events of progression (638 in abiraterone group and 358 in control).
-We plan to examine a maximum of about 30 variables (see list above) which gives us about 33 events per variable (higher than the guideline of 10 events per predictor variable in a model).
+According to Morris 2015 (COU-AA-302, ref 2), there were a total of 607 events of progression (271 abiraterone group and 333 in control).
+We plan to examine a maximum of about 25 variables (see list above) which gives us about 24 events per variable (higher than the guideline of 10 events per predictor variable in a model).
+In the abiraterone group, we would have 11 events per variable and in the placebo group we would have 13 events per variable.